es-progress/shell/docs/bin.md

 Default test parameters are provided but you can override them in a params file.
 This file is sourced so you can change parameters by setting new values to config variables found in "CONFIG" section.
-For parameter formats check said section in script.
+For parameter formats check said section in the script.

 An example params file:

 ```
-# You can have comments
 # Let's have bit longer tests
 test_run_time_quick=20
 # Run only one deep memory benchmark